-Today, 7th July is The Lighthouse, Scotland’s Centre for Design and Architecture’s birthday.
+On 7th July 2019, The Lighthouse, Scotland’s Centre for Design and Architecture’s celebrates 20 years.
 On this day in 1999, The Lighthouse was re-opened by Her Majesty The Queen after 15 years of silence.

 The Lighthouse was Charles Rennie Mackintosh’s first public commission, designed in 1893 and built in 1895.
 Mackintosh was a young draftsman at the architectural practice of John Honeyman and Keppie when he designed The Lighthouse.
 It originally housed the Glasgow Herald offices with the most prominent feature, the tower, designed by Mackintosh to hold an 8,000-gallon water tank.
 This tank was to be used as a fire extinguisher to protect the building and all of its contents.
 This would most likely have been as a result of a fire in August 1892 which destroyed the adjoining building to the Glasgow Herald office and damaged the Herald building.

 Image: Glasgow Herald building, Mitchell Street when occupied by Samuel Dow.
 7th August 1872

 Image: Mackintosh perspective for the Glasgow Herald offices

 The lower floors of the building were used as the Glasgow Herald’s production space with newspapers dispatched from platforms onto the street.
 The upper storeys were used for the editorial and commercial side of the operation.